-Café de Olla: A Warm Hug in a Mug with a Mexican Twist
+Cafe de Olla: A Warm Hug in a Mug with a Mexican Twist

-Café de Olla: A Warm Hug in a Mug with a Mexican Twist
+Cafe de Olla: A Warm Hug in a Mug with a Mexican Twist

-There are many stories about how cafe de olla was born, but two fundamental elements must first arrive: coffee beans and spices for the magic to happen.
+There are many stories about how Cafe de Olla was born, but two fundamental elements must first arrive: coffee beans and spices for the magic to happen.

-Therefore, the recipe for cafe de olla is pretty basic: cinnamon, piloncillo, clove, star anise, orange, or lemon peel flavor, and the unmistakable touch of clay that permeates the hot drink.
+Therefore, the recipe for Cafe de Olla is pretty basic: cinnamon, piloncillo, clove, star anise, orange, or lemon peel flavor, and the unmistakable touch of clay that permeates the hot drink.

 The famous Mexican chronicler Salvador Novo explains that at the beginning of the 18th century, coffee was an imported product in the New World.